 Estaire Godinez, this accomplished all around artist, dancer, singer, congera, performer, recording artist, actress, author and film maker brings grace and overall quality to everything she creates.
 Her bio reads: “Whether swing or Samba, backbeats or Bossa Nova, Godinez has always been fascinated by the push and pull of different rhythmic styles, mirroring her musical diversity, she is multilingual (Spanish, Portuguese, English) and has lived and performed throughout the world.

 Stay tuned.
 This year Estaire Godinez plans to finish her third collaboration together with Peter Schimke.
 She is publishing her book, and adapting it to a movie script.
-In Maui, Hi she owns a company with her sister, where they will sell their art work and Jewelry, and offer Estaire Godinez’ music and books.
+In Maui, Hawai, she owns a company with her sister, where they will sell their art work and Jewelry, and offer Estaire Godinez’ music and books.
 Visit her own website to learn more.

 Brandi Carlile has a most amazing voice with perfect elocution.
 Her voice is beautiful and haunting.
 It stays with you after you heard it.
 A bit of a siren call like Joan Baez.
 You can’t unhear their voices.
 Once you did you know that voice.

 Another way that Brandi is impactful like Joan Baez use to be is that she sings ballads that actually talk about things that we care about.
 Feelings and issues.
 Relationships gone wrong and the feelings we may experience as we work them out.

 “By the way, I forgive you.” is related to a friend of Brandi’s who committed suicide when they were in High School.
 “Hold out your hand” is about gun violence.
 Brandi supports the effort by Seattle school children who don’t want to get shot.
 The students behind “March For Our Lives” in Seattle made a video and Brandi decided to support their effort with her song “Hold out your Hand.”